Gold Hill Loess: Description

 The Gold Hill Loess also contains numerous loess kinchen.
 Where its loess has been washed away water spray of hydraulic jets, they form a gravelly lag composed of abundant tubular calciteconcretions about 0.31 cm in diameter and 2.5 cm long are left behind.
 Locally, the Gold Hill Loess contains marcasite concretions at its base.
 Many of these concretions contain vertebrate bones or pebbles of shattered bedrock as nuclei.

 At the Gold Hill mining cut, a 0.6 m thick gravel layer composed of rounded silt fragments, carbon fragments, small sticks and small pebbles was observed near the base of the Gold Hill Loess.
 This layer is slightly more resistant than the rest of the loess and it formed a ledge when it had been exposed in the wall of the placer excavation.
 Also, at this location, very thin gravel seams about 5 to 15 cm thick and composed of angular pebbles about one-half to 1 inch 1.3 to 2.5 cm in diameter were once exposed.
 Several, similar gravel layers were observed in exposures along the right descending bank of upper Engineer Creek.

+Gold mining dredge at Cripple Creek, Alaska mining cut circa 1942.
+On far right, intact and unslumped section exposed in highwall of cut. uppermost, light-colored layer is part of Ready Bullion Formation underlain by dark-colored layer of its Giddings Forest Bed.
+Light-colored Goldstream Formation resting on thin, dark-colored, and less well exposed layer of Eva Formation (Eva Forest Bed).
+Between the Eva Forest Bed and bench, on which sheds rest, consists of Gold Hill Loess.
+Dawson Cut forest Bed at base is concealed beneath accumulated slump sediments.
+Bench at base of mining cut consists of gold-bearing Pliocene fluvial gravels.
+As is typical, mining cut that is directly behind and left of gold dredged is badly slumped and jumbled.